dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 2. It should have a firm, circular, closed centre which should be proportionate to the size of the bloom.

-3. The depth should be approximately half the diameter of the bloom.
+3. The depth should be approximately one third the diameter of the bloom.

 4. Waterlily dahlias should be poised at an angle of not less than 45 degrees to the stem.